 Questions from carpet cleaners about using a sanitizer on carpets and furniture after cleaning.
 The 1st step is cleaning.
 Thorugh cleaning.
 Then as a precaution, you can apply Thymol.
 It’s neutral pH, non-ionic and 100% food-based.
 It is suggested you charge half the price of cleaning for adding this.

 IICRC (Institute of Inspection, Cleaning and Restoration Certification) with collaboration with RIA (Restoration Industry Association) produced a preliminary report for Restoration Contractors assisting clients with COVID-19 concerns.
 You can read it or download it here.

 Confusion about sprayers.
 Misinformation generating online saying that you need an electrostatic sprayer to apply the disinfectants is incorrect.
 Electrostatic sprayers apply whatever liquid you put in them evenly.
-They are most commonly used by painters to spray paint evenly.
-Disinfectants already have surfactant and wetting agents added in them that allow them to cover the surface evenly.
+Electrostatic sprayers just apply more evenly.
+See Electro-Force Electrostatic Sprayer and see how Electrostatic works.
 In the ATP (measures actively growing microorganisms through detection of adenosine triphosphate, or ATP) tests that I have done on the products, I have only used pump-up sprayers and just regular quart sprayers with triggers.
 Like what the Windex bottles come with.
 You can see me doing that here and also see the results.

 Watch this video to see the proper steps for dealing with a virus like this.